collinksmith/ruby-projects/README.md

-# bubble-sort
+# Bubble Sort
 Two simple ruby implementations of the bubble sort algorithm - one accepting an array and another accepting a block.
+Created as part of [The Odin Project](http://www.theodinproject.com/ruby-programming/advanced-building-blocks).